Moving Between States: Vehicle Registration Timeline

 | Arizona (no use tax if registered prior) | $0 | $0 | $0 |

-The lesson the table makes obvious: timing the move so the vehicle is owned and used in the prior state for at least 6 months (Florida, Massachusetts, Washington thresholds) or 12 months (California) before relocation can save thousands.
-Selling and rebuying right before the move is the single most expensive mistake.
+The numbers tell the story.
+Owning and using the car in your old state for at least six months (the Florida, Massachusetts, and Washington thresholds) or twelve months (California) before you relocate can save you thousands.
+Trading the car in and buying a replacement right before the move is the most expensive mistake on this page.

 Emissions inspection changes for 2026